cibernox/ember-power-select/README.md

 ## Installation

-Ember Power Select works in Ember 1.13 or 2.0+.
+Ember Power Select works in Ember 1.13.9+ or 2.0+, including beta and canary, with no deprecations whatsoever.

 As any other ember-cli addon, run:
 ```